 Since then, I have created several businesses selling computer games, mobile apps and developing websites.
 The new skill that was developed from finding a solution to my personal challenges, has afforded my son and I a great life.
 In fact, I was able to accomplish all this while remaining debt free.
 Thanks be to God!

-I have gained a great deal of recognition in Belize, the Caribbean and other parts of the world for my work in developing educational software to assist students preparing for standardized exams, among other businesses and digital brands.
-I now help entrepreneurs as a digital media marketing consultant.
-I help them design their dream life and business by leveraging the power of digital media and automation.
+I have gained a great deal of recognition in Belize, the Caribbean and other parts of the world for my work in creating successful startups.
+I now help entrepreneurs create their own digital empire as an author and instructor at the Digital Empire Builders Club.

 Meet My Son

 Meet my son Jayden Simpson.
 He is 9 years old, has autism and is the creator of The Games Space.
 He is a kid gamer and brand ambassador.
 Not long ago, he was burdened by challenges with autism.
 Now that he has overcome those challenges, he has embarked on an entrepreneurial journey of his own.

 As he got older, Jayden became aware and conscious of his "different abilities".
 So in April 2017, I helped him launch The Games Space, where he showcases his "different abilities as a solution to a growing digital market.Learn More

 I was selected as one of four winners in Women Innovators Network in the Caribbean (WINC), Innovative Women Entrepreneurs Competition.